Description

 Bike Skills Area

-Due May 2025, the refreshed and re-bullt area will feature a brand new smooth pump track, designed to be accessible not just for mountain bikes but also for skateboards and BMX.
+- The refreshed and rebuilt bike skills area (for 2025) features a smooth pump track, designed to be accessible not just for mountain bikes but also for skateboards and BMX.

 All Abilities Multi-use Trail - The Slow Worm

-- In 2025 Comrie Croft welcomed an all-abilities, multi-use trail in its front field.
-The trail is designed to be accessible for a wide range of users, supporting inclusive outdoor recreation.
+- In 2025, Comrie Croft welcomed an all-abilities, multi-use trail in its front field.
+The trail is designed to be accessible for a wide range of users, including adaptive MTB bikes, supporting inclusive outdoor recreation.

 Natural trails